mongodb-js/mongodb-schema/README.md

 ### Usage

-Then load the module and use call `schema( documents )`, and optionally pass in an `options` object as second parameter:
+Then load the module and use call `schema( documents, options, callback )`, which will call `callback(err, res)` with an error or the result once it's done analysing the documents.

 ```js
 var schema = require('mongodb-schema');